 If you did not see this one coming: surprise!
 Spanish takes the crown: it is the most spoken language in the Americas.

 Spanish as the language of the majority

-*Numbers might overlap with those of other languages because some people are fully bilingual.
-For example, a percentage of Argentines consider both Spanish and Italian their native language; while a group of Ecuadorians consider both Quechua and Spanish theirs.
+*The numbers might overlap with those of other languages because some people are bilingual.
+For example, some Argentines consider both Spanish and German their native language; while some Ecuadorians consider both Quechua and Spanish theirs.

 The territories in the United States that, once upon a time, belonged to Spain are still populated with Spanish speakers.